-Other than popping a decongestant, how can you break up that mucus to breathe more easily?
+Other than popping a decongestant or performing a sinus drainage massage, how can you break up that mucus to breathe more easily?
 One option is to make like a Taylor Swift lyric and “breathe in, breathe through, breathe deep, breathe out.”
 (Sorry, had to.)
 Yes, according to a respiratory therapist, the power of breathwork can help ease congestion the same way it does for so many other things.

 Why use breathing treatments for allergies